This post may contain affiliate links. For more information, please see our affiliate policy.

 Can Lamb Chops be eaten medium rare?

-If you love medium rare lamb as much as I do, stop cooking the lamb when a meat thermometer reads 120°F and allow the lamb to rest, it will come up to a medium rare temperature of 125-130°F within a couple minutes.
+If you love medium rare lamb as much as I do, stop cooking the lamb when an internal thermometer reads 120 degrees and allow the lamb to rest, it will come up to a medium rare temperature of 125 to 130 degrees within a couple minutes.

 Lamb Chops Recipe